who can contest a will in NSW

 Otherwise whether or not one person may be regarded as the child of another is a question that must be determined by reference to other legislation.

-Where the deceased was in a de facto relationship or a domestic relationship, the definition of child includes ex nuptial children, adopted children, children presumed by law to be children of the deceased, and children who the deceased had parental responsibility within the meaning of the Children and Young Persons (Care and Protection) Act 1998 (NSW).
+Where the testator was in a de facto relationship or a domestic relationship, the definition of child includes ex nuptial children, adopted children, children presumed by law to be children of the deceased, and children who the deceased had parental responsibility within the meaning of the Children and Young Persons (Care and Protection) Act 1998 (NSW).

 Former Spouse of the Deceased

-A former husband or wife refers to a person to who the deceased was married but was divorced from at the time of the deceased’s death.
+A former husband or wife refers to a person to who the deceased was married but from whom they were divorced at the time of the deceased’s death.
 A married person remains a husband or wife until there has been a decree absolute

 Grandchildren